NamelessCT/NL-X-Documentation/GettingStarted.md

 Head over to the "ScriptCreationAndInterpretation" document to understand how to create scripts with NL-X.

 Since this is starting at level 1, it won't be **perfect**, but just know we are trying our best.

+For proper C++ syntax, I recommend you use an IDE such as Visual Studio/Visual Studio Code